ZenoRobotics/kr260-multisensor-pipeline/docs/System-Setup/readme.md

-# Descriptions of Instructions in System Setup Docs.
+# Instructions in System Setup Docs.